A Family Guide to Coping With Pet Loss

 4. Be a Good Friend.
 When a friend says goodbye to a beloved pet, remember how it felt for you and offer a kind word, a good memory and a big hug.
 Even if they say, “I’m OK!” it is often because this is what everyone expects them to say, and a compassionate ear can mean so very much.

 It may sound strange to say this, but memorializing a loved one can be a truly life-affirming moment.
 It teaches children (and ourselves!) that what is gone is not forgotten, that death is sad but it doesn’t have to be scary, and that we can get through anything when we support each other.
-The lessons we learn by saying goodbye to our fur kids carries over to other losses in our life, and helps us process grief in a healthy way so that we can move to a place where we are able to remember our loved ones with peace and joy.
+The lessons we learn by saying goodbye to our fur kids carries over to other losses in our lives and helps us process grief in a healthy way so that we can move to a place where we are able to remember our loved ones with peace and joy.